iDE Global

 How organic waste is helping communities thrive in the Himalayas.

 Bimala from Chisapani, Nepal, has transformed her family's life through an agricultural vermicomposting project.
-Now a successful entrepreneur, she supports her family, shares her agricultural knowledge with her community, and advocates for women's financial independence through farming.
+Now a successful entrepreneur, she supports her family and shares her agricultural knowledge with her community.

 Follow iDE Nepal on social media